ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ### Allow remote connections {#allow-remote-connections}

 ## To allow remote hosts to connect to your node, launch Geth with the following command:

-title: How to run a light node with Geth
-description: How to download, install and run a lightclient with Geth.
-authors: "Brian Gu"
-tags: ["clients", "geth", "nodes"]
-skill: beginner
-lang: en
-sidebar: true
-published: 2022-03-04

----

 You may be interested in running an [Ethereum node](/developers/docs/nodes-and-clients/).
 One of the easiest ways to do so is by downloading, installing, and running Geth.
 With Geth, we can have a light node up and running in minutes.